ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/geekbench/_index.md

 - Geekbench 5
 weight: 1
-who_is_this_for: This is an introductory topic for software developers interested comparing performance of Arm-based computers using Geekbench.
+who_is_this_for: This is an introductory topic for software developers interested in comparing the performance of Arm-based computers using Geekbench.
 ---